Azure-Samples/ms-identity-java-servlet-webapp-authentication/2-Authorization-I/call-graph/README.md

 - On the consent screen, note the scopes that are being requested.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
 - The middle of the screen now has an option to click for **ID Token Details**: click it to see some of the ID token's decoded claims.
-- Click the **Call Graph** button to make a call to MS Graph API's [/users](https://docs.microsoft.comgraph/api/user-list) endpoint to see a selection of user details obtained from the `/me` endpoint in Graph.
+- Click the **Call Graph** button to make a call to Microsoft Graph's [/me endpoint](https://docs.microsoft.com/graph/api/user-get?view=graph-rest-1.0&tabs=java#example-2-signed-in-user-request) and see a selection of user details obtained.
 - You can also use the button on the top right to sign out.

 > :information_source: Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.